swent-sp-2024-event-radar/mvp-prd/template/9-design.md

 #### ViewModel Tests
 - ViewModel tests ensure that appropriate states are prepared for UI components instantiated by factories.
 - Tests verify the logic and behavior of ViewModel classes, including interactions with factory-created UI components.
+- Tests utilize Mock Repositories for the databases to isolate testing specifically on the ViewModel.
 #### Factory Tests
 - Tests are specifically designed to validate the behavior of factories in instantiating UI components.
 - Ensure that factories correctly instantiate objects with the expected configurations and dependencies.